College Faculty Committees

 Committee on Science Instruction

 The Committee on Science Instruction (CoSI) is responsible for all matters relating to the Science requirement and for providing leadership on matters related to undergraduate science education.
 CoSI is chaired by a faculty member and is composed of representative faculty members from each department in the natural sciences, as well as mathematics, statistics, and computer science.
-CoSI also includes two student representatives from the College and General Studies, and is supported by administrators from the College and General Studies.
+CoSI also includes two student representatives from CC and GS each year, and is supported by the academic deans and certain administrators from CC and GS.
 Questions for CoSI can be sent to cosi@columbia.edu.

 • Maria Diuk-Wasser, Department of Ecology, Evolution, and Environmental Biology